 Research and e2e Detailed Design for new capabilities in a long-term platform migration

-Disclaimer: As a professional designer, I prioritize the protection of my intellectual property rights and the confidentiality of the projects I work on.
-The designs and processes showcased on this password protected page serve solely as demonstrations of my creative abilities and skillset, while the ownership and rights of these designs and all capabilities described belong to Optus.
-Unauthorised distribution or reproduction of the content and ideas on this page without explicit consent is prohibited to ensure that the confidential nature of the concepts outlined is respected and maintained.
+As a HCD service provider, I prioritise the protection of my intellectual property and the corporate ownership of the projects I work on.
+The designs and processes showcased on this page serve solely as demonstrations of my skillset, while the ownership and rights of these designs and all capabilities described belong to Optus.
+Unauthorised distribution or reproduction of the content and ideas on this page without explicit consent is prohibited.

 By continuing to read you acknowledge and agree to adhere to the conditions outlined in this disclaimer.